Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 The separation between `formats` and `adaptiveFormats` is a bit confusing and I found that it doesn't refer so much to the [delivery method](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming), but rather to the way the streams are encoded.
 Specifically, the `formats` array describes traditional video streams, where both the audio and the video tracks are combined into a single container ahead of time, while `adaptiveFormats` lists dedicated audio-only and video-only streams, which are overlaid at run-time by the player.

-You'll find that most of the playback options, especially the higher-fidelity ones, are provided using the latter approach, because it's more flexible from the perspective of bandwidth.
+You'll find that most of the playback options, especially the higher-fidelity ones, are provided using the latter approach, because it's more flexible in terms of bandwidth.
 By being able to switch the audio and video streams independently, the player can adapt to varying network conditions, as well as different playback contexts — for example, by requesting only the audio stream if the user is consuming content from YouTube Music.

-As far as the metadata is concerned, both arrays have very similar structure and contain objects with the following properties:
+As far as the metadata is concerned, both arrays have a very similar structure and contain objects that look like this:

 ```json
 {